 Tiffanie Roppolo, the CFO of Prudhomme's businesses, told The Associated Press that he died early Thursday after a brief illness.

 Prudhomme became prominent in the early 1980s, soon after opening K-Paul's Louisiana Kitchen, a French Quarter diner that served the meals of his childhood.
 He had no formal training, but sparked a nationwide interest in Cajun food by serving dishes — gumbo, etouffee and jambalaya — that were virtually unknown outside Louisiana.

 The distinctly American chef became a sensation at a time when the country's top restaurants served virtually nothing but European food.

 "He was always on a mission and nothing was impossible for Paul.
 He did things his way and let the food speak for itself," said chef Frank Brigtsen, who worked for Prudhomme for seven years.
 "He changed the way we eat in New Orleans in a major way, by bringing Acadian or Cajun cuisine to the restaurants of the city."

 Prudhomme was known for his innovations.
-His most famous dishes used the technique he called blackening: fish or meat covered with spices, then seared until black in a red-hot skillet.
+His most famous dishes used the technique he called blackening: fish or meat covered with spices, then seared until black in a white-hot skillet.
 Blackened redfish became so popular that Prudhomme lamented over customers who stopped ordering the traditional Cajun dishes that he loved.

 "We had all this wonderful food, we raised our own rabbit and duck, and all anyone wanted was blackened redfish," he said in a 1992 interview.